 - 1/2 tsp dried rosemary

-- 6+ tbsp almond flour (or sub in oat flour for a nut-free option)
+- 6+ Tbsp almond flour or sub in cassava flour for a nut-free option

 Use #foodbymars to tag your FBM inspired creations!
 I’d love to see!